UltraEngine/Documentation/CPP/EntityComponentSystem.md

 The Ultra Engine Entity Component System is a high-level API for developing games and simulations.
 The system provides a uniform structure that allows addition of modular logical components, without increasing the overall complexity of the program.

 The entity component system consists of internal engine elements combined with a preprocessor that generates code for your game.
-The type of components that are available will vary depending on what code files you have in your project.
+The type of components that are available will vary depending on what code files you have present in your project directory.

 ### Actors